Dumping rubbish or unwanted items in the street or on open land – fly-tipping – is illegal.

-If you see some fly tipping, please don't move or remove anything contained in it.
-It could be harmful to you, and tampering with any evidence linking a person or address to the rubbish could harm our investigations.
+If you see some fly-tipping you can report it to us using our online form below.
+Please don't move or remove anything contained in it; it could be harmful to you and tampering with any evidence linking a person or address to the rubbish could harm our investigations.

-You can report fly tipping anonymously, but if you'd like a receipt and reference number for your report you must provide either your email address or mobile number.
+You can make your report anonymously, but if you'd like a receipt and reference number you need to tell us either your email address or mobile number.

-If you saw the fly tipping being dumped, and are willing to give us a witness statement that we may use to prosecute the person responsible, you'll need to give us your details so we can get in touch.
+If you saw the fly-tipping being dumped, and are willing to give us a witness statement that we may use to prosecute the person responsible, you'll need to tell us your details so we can get in touch.

-Once you've submitted the form you'll be returned to this webpage where you’ll see that the fly tipping you’ve reported has appeared as a pin on the map.
-You may need to wait a couple of minutes and refresh your screen to be able to see the status of the pin on the map.
+After you've submitted the form the fly-tipping you’ve reported will appear as a pin on the map.
+You might need to wait a couple of minutes and refresh your screen to be able to see the status of your report.

-The pin will remain on the map for 14 days, during which time you can come back to the webpage to check the status of your report.
+The pin will stay on the map for 14 days, during which time you can come back to the web page to check the status of your report.

 What happens next

 It could take more than five days if hazardous waste is involved.
-For example, we'd have to get specialist contractors to remove things like asbestos or chemical substances.
+For example, we have to get specialist contractors to remove things like asbestos or chemical substances.

 If the tipping is on private land we'll contact the land owner to tell them it needs removing.
 If you're the landowner but you can't remove the fly-tipping we can remove it for you, but we'll charge you the cost of doing this.